 “Children who are removed from their homes and placed into foster care due to abuse, neglect or abandonment, almost by definition have special needs.” -State Early Childhood Policy Technical Assistance Network, June 2003

 According to the US Department of Health and Human Services, there are currently more than 400,000 children in the United States foster care system.
 These children often come from volatile and unstable beginnings, making them particularly vulnerable and in need of specialized care.
-Their foster families and relative caregivers also need unique support to help them navigate the child welfare system and provide the best care possible to children in their homes.
+Their foster families, parents, and relative caregivers also need unique support to help them navigate the child welfare system and provide the best care possible to children in their homes.

 Anticipated Program Impact: